 - 5. Add the beans to the tomato sauce and warm them together over medium-low heat, stirring occasionally.
 Stir in the parsley about 5 minutes before serving.

 - 6. Spoon the polenta into warmed shallow bowls and make a well in the center of each serving.
-Spoon the tomato sauce into the well.
+Spoon some of the beans and tomato sauce into each well.
 Garnish with Parmesan cheese.